Fatal police shootings in 2021 set record since The Post began tracking, despite public outcry

 Toledo appears to have been holding something in his hand when he stopped running.
 Police have said it was a gun that they later recovered.
 An attorney for Toledo’s family said he had dropped the gun and put up his hands before the officer fired.

 The relative stability of the annual number of fatal shootings does not mean the total is unchangeable.
-Wheeler said societal interventions, like new policies around use of force, could shift the total from its expected range.
+Wheeler said societal interventions, such as new policies around use of force, could shift the total from its expected range.

-“The data’s consistent with that (range) now,” he said, “but that doesn’t mean that you can’t do stuff to reduce those incidents over time.”
+“The data’s consistent with that [range] now,” he said, “but that doesn’t mean that you can’t do stuff to reduce those incidents over time.”

 Hannah Thacker contributed to this report.